ncassidy/dispel/README.md

 ```bash
 npm start
 ```
-2. After one or more valid accounts and bot targets have been added to Nyet, from the "Main Menu", select the "Start Reporting" option.
-Each target will be reported every 5 minutes.
+2. After one or more valid accounts and bot targets have been added to Nyet, from the "Main Menu", select the "Report Bots" option.
+Each target will be reported every 2 minutes.

 ## Defaults: